 Variable APRs Based on Prime.
+See the Supplement for information about the APR(s) that apply to your account.
 If any APR is based on the U.S. Prime Rate ("Prime Rate"), the APR will equal the Prime Rate plus an additional amount.
+The additional amount appears on the Fact Sheet on the Supplement.
 If the Prime Rate increases, it will cause the APR to increase.
 If the Prime Rate decreases, it will cause the APR to decrease.
 For each billing cycle we use the Prime Rate published in The Wall Street Journal two business days before the Statement Closing Date.
 If the Prime Rate causes an APR to change, we put the new APR into effect as of the first day of the billing cycle for which we calculate the APR.
 We apply the new APR to any existing balances, subject to any promotional rate that may apply.
 If The Wall Street Journal does not publish the Prime Rate, we will use a similar published rate.